Jacse/themes-for-brackets/README.md

 Troubleshooting
 ==================
-* There are no commands in the themes menu?
+* There are no commands in the themes menu
  - Try re-opening Brackets, that should help it.
-* My line numbers are looking weird?
+* Line numbers are looking weird or scrollbars are not styled/have dissapeared
  - Try hitting F5 (Save changes before doing so!).

 Didn't find the answer you were looking for?
 Send me a mail at jacsebl@hotmail.com I'll be glad to help you out!